PGP Encryption Server Benefits and Considerations for upgrading (Symantec Encryption Management Server)

 • Symantec PGP Viewer for Android uses TLS 1.0 for communications.
 If this is still needed, please contact support to re-enable TLS 1.0/1.1 manually.

-With new versions of Symantec Encryption Management Server, older versions reach the End of Life phase.
-For a listing of all Encryption products and their EOL dates, see article 152880.
+With new versions of Symantec Encryption Management Server, older versions reach the End of Service phase, which means the version is no longer supported, and we recommend upgrading to the new version that is currently supported.
+For a listing of all Encryption products and their End of Service dates, see article 152880.

 Additional Information